JIIL07/jcloud/README.md

 ## Getting Started

-To get started with Jcloud, clone the repository and set up the project as follows:
+To get started with JcloudFile, clone the repository and set up the project as follows:

 ### Clone the Repository